harnamansingh/SpotiBeam/README.md

 ---

 ## ✨ Features

+* **Bulk Download Support:** Can download Playlists and Albums too.
+Just make sure your Spotjfy playlist is public before downloading.
+If not,first make it public.
 * **GodMode Engine:** Intelligent fallback logic that cycles through **YouTube Music** → **Bandcamp** → **SoundCloud** until the mission is accomplished.
 * **Rescue Ops:** Built-in `yt-dlp` rescue protocols for those stubborn tracks that refuse to be found.
 * **Auto-Organized Media:** Everything is smartly sorted into folders (Tracks, Albums, Playlists) so you don't have to play digital janitor.